Requirements of Aerial Applicators in Florida

 Public Health (Mosquito Control) Pesticides

 Registrations for public health pesticides do not require insurance or surety bond.
-The expiration date will be June 30th.
+The expiration date is June 30th.
 If the registration also includes agricultural pesticides, the registration will expire at the time the insurance policy or surety bond expires.

 Fertilizer and Seed Products